BillClintonAglomasa/code_practice/SE/C_programming/Chapter_1/README.md

 This program counts characters, lines and words from input.

 18.0 ex6.1_prints_input_per_line.c
-This program prints words from output on a newline
+This program prints words from output on a newline.

+19.0 ex7.0_count_digits_white_spaces_others.c
+This program counts digits, white spaces and other characters from input.